alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/Credentialed Enumeration.md

 > this will tell us who is in a particular group

 ### PowerView
 [PowerView](https://github.com/PowerShellMafia/PowerSploit/tree/master/Recon) is a tool for PowerShell that serves to gain situational awareness in an AD environment.
-It provides similar information to BloodHound, providing ways to identify logged in users, enumerate domain information (eg. users, groups, ACLs, trusts), as well as perform file hunting and kerberoasting.
+It provides similar information to BloodHound, providing ways to identify logged in users, enumerate domain information (eg. users, groups, ACLs, trusts), as well as perform file hunting and [[Kerberoasting]].
 > it requires more manual effort to determine misconfigurations and relationships than a tool like [[BloodHound]] but can be very valuable still.

 |**Command**|**Description**|